oferonmi/Basic-Coding-Tasks-Python/README.md

-# Basic-Coding-Tasks-Python
+# Key-Python-Coding-Tasks
-Examples Python codes for specific tasks
+This is a collection and for keeping track of example codes for executing tasks in Python